Juniper/puppet-contrail/README.md

 **What the puppet-contrail module affects**

-* puppet-contrail, the Juniper SDN service.
+* puppet-contrail, the Juniper SDN service

 ### Installing puppet-contrail